voxel51/fiftyone/docs/source/user_guide/dataset_creation/index.rst

 .. note::

-    When you create a FiftyOne |Dataset2|_, its samples and all of their fields (metadata, labels, custom fields, etc.) are written to FiftyOne's backing database.
+    When you create a |WhatIsAFiftyOneDataset|, its samples and all of their fields (metadata, labels, custom fields, etc.) are written to FiftyOne's backing database.

     Note, however, that samples only store the `filepath` to the media, not the raw media itself.
 FiftyOne does not create duplicate copies of your data!